zephyrproject-rtos/zephyr/doc/guides/dts/howtos.rst

 Devicetree HOWTOs
 #################

-This page has instructions for getting things done with :ref:`devicetree` in Zephyr.
+This page has advice for getting things done with :ref:`devicetree` in Zephyr.

+..
+This page could use some more love, especially giving advice to driver writers about how to allocate their struct devices.

 Adding support for a board
 **************************